 Since former Volkswagen Group CEO Dr. Herbert Diess teased an ID.3 electric convertible on Twitter in March 2021, it’s only a matter of time before we see a VW convertible riding on the MEB platform.
 As per Autocar, a concept previewing the design of the electric cabrio could be revealed soon, and the production version could mirror the ID.3 hatch’s powertrains: from a base 217 mile, 150 hp variant to a 338 mile, 204 hp version, the future addition could become the most successful among electric convertible cars.

-Launch Date: Concept expected to be shown in the near future
+Launch Date: Concept expected to be shown in the future

-Price: From $45,000 in the EU and UK markets where it will launch initially
+Price: From $45,000 in the EU and UK markets where it could launch initially

-The roadworthy Cyberster will feature radiation symbol-inspired headlamps, electronically-folding soft top, scissor doors, and full-width tail lights with Union Jack-inspired long arrows.
-The interior is a class apart, with a gaming cockpit that’s far advanced, at least in terms of looks, from its competitors.
-It will feature three screens clubbed like gaming monitors and a steering yoke that allows an unobstructed view of these screens and the road ahead.
-A fourth screen, a touch-operated unit, is likely to be added to the center console.
+The Cyberster comes with unique radiation symbol-inspired headlamps, electrically-folding soft top, scissor doors, and full-width tail lights with Union Jack-inspired long arrows.
+The interior is a class apart, with a gaming cockpit that looks far more advanced than its competitors.
+It features three screens clubbed like gaming monitors and a steering yoke that allows an unobstructed view of the screens and the road ahead.
+The UK-spec version may have a different setup with regular steering, though.

 New Tesla Roadster